makandra/gemika/README.md

 - Automatically drop and re-create your test database before each run of your test suite.
 - Configure RSpec to wrap each example in a transaction that is rolled back when the example ends.
 This way each example starts with a blank database.

+## Requirements

-Gemika currently assumes you're testing with [RSpec](http://rspec.info/).
+- Gemika currently assumes you're testing with [RSpec](http://rspec.info/).
+- If you use any database-related features, you need `activaterecord` as a development dependency

 ## Example directory structure

-Below you can see the directory of a gem with a Gemika testing setup.
+Below you can see the directory of a gem with a completed Gemika testing setup.
 The next section describes how to get there:

 ```shell
 Rakefile                                    # requires 'gemika/matrix_tasks'